d3/d3-color/README.md

 <a name="color_darker" href="#color_darker">#</a> *color*.<b>darker</b>([<i>k</i>]) [<>](https://github.com/d3/d3-color/blob/master/src/color.js#L225 "Source")

 Returns a darker copy of this color.
-If *k* is specified, it controls how much brighter the returned color should be.
+If *k* is specified, it controls how much darker the returned color should be.
 If *k* is not specified, it defaults to 1.
 The behavior of this method is dependent on the implementing color space.

 <a name="color_displayable" href="#color_displayable">#</a> *color*.<b>displayable</b>() [<>](https://github.com/d3/d3-color/blob/master/src/color.js#L169 "Source")